 Dr Susan Iacovou

+Stuck at home?
+Worried about the Corona Virus and its impact on your life?
 Feeling sad, anxious, angry or confused?
-If you are struggling to make sense of something that has happened in your life - whether it be everyday concerns and stresses or something more major and traumatic - working things through with a Counselling Psychologist can help.
-I have worked therapeutically with clients aged 14 to 84 and from a wide range of backgrounds on issues as individual and unique as the clients themselves.
-From depression to marital issues, fear of dying to stress, if you need a focused and friendly environment in which to work things out, I am here to help.
+If you are struggling to make sense of something that has happened in your life - whether it be everyday concerns and stresses or something more major and traumatic such as the virus - working things through online with a Counselling Psychologist can help.
+I have worked face to face and online with clients aged 14 to 84 and from a wide range of backgrounds on issues as individual and unique as the clients themselves.
+From depression to marital issues, fear of dying to general anxiety, if you need a focused and friendly environment in which to work things out, I am here to help.

 As an eclectic counselling psychologist and therapist trained in a range of therapy styles I work with clients to build an understanding of the issues or challenges they face and the way in which their unique needs, personality, values and ideas about the world affect their ability to address them.
 Each client’s therapy is different, with the form it takes being agreed through a process of gentle exploration and confirmation of what works best for you.
 This flexible approach means that we are not restricted to a ‘one-size-fits-all’ perspective, recognizing that your preferences and the effectiveness of the therapy is more important than theory, and taking into account the fact that research demonstrates that it is the relationship between client and therapist that produces healing.

-The existential approach is based on the principle that you are the expert as far as your life is concerned and that it is possible for you, with support, to make sense of the problems and difficulties you face and to experience your life to the full – to live in a way that feels real.
+The existential approach is based on the principle that you are the expert as far as your life is concerned and that it is possible for you, with support, to make sense of the problems and difficulties you face (even ones as big as the Corona Virus situation) and to experience your life to the full – to live in a way that feels real.

 I will work with you to explore your situation and to:

 Examine the things that are really important to you – the things that really make your life meaningful;